ovh/docs/pages/account_and_service_management/account_information/iam-policies-api/guide.de-de.md

 - **permissions**: Can be **allow** or **except**:
   - **allow**: Array of actions allowed for the identities regarding the resources.
 All actions are denied by default.
   - **deny**: Array of actions explicitely denied for the identities regarding the resources.
 A denied action will be prevent no matter what others policies could allow
   - **except**: Extension of the **allow** parameter.
 Array of actions not to allow even though they are included in the **allow** actions.
-For instance, this is useful when there is a wildcard allow action but it's necessary to exclude a specific action that otherwise would be included in the wildcard.
-Contrary to **deny**, **except** is limited to the current policy scope
+For instance, this is useful when there is a wildcard allow action but it is necessary to exclude a specific action that otherwise would be included in the wildcard.
+Contrary to **deny**, **except** is limited to the current policy scope.
 - **createdAt**: Creation date of the policy.
 - **updateAt**: Last update date of the policy.